timothy-murphy/Project2/README.md

 The main goal of project 2 was to create our own Linux shell writing in C code.
+Within this file we have written C code to help us create a simple shell that gives us basic commands.
+The commands that are implemented are: "ls", "cd", "exit".
+These basic Linux commands help us navigate through the terminal in between files.